plochoidysis-ojwege/eNSP-labs/README.md

 **Key commands**
 Below are the key commands , organized by lab and device.
-Click on each lab to view the commands.
+Click on thelab to view the commands.

 <details>
   <summary><strong>Lab 1: IPv4 Addressing and Routing </strong></summary>